jsvine/intro-to-visidata/docs/intermediate/creating-new-columns.rst

 .. note::

-   The number of new columns created will be determined by the active row.
-E.g., splitting on ``-`` would create two new columns if the column's value for the active row was ``see-saw``, but three columns if it were ``merry-go-round``.
+   The number of new columns created will be determined by split-size of the values in the 100 rows surrounding the cursor.
+(That 100 number is `configurable <../../advanced/configuring-visidata/>`_ via the ``default_sample_size`` option.)

 How to create a new column by "capturing" it from another column